tools4origins/ASRimbra/README.md

     * It works in local without dependencies
     * It works on a server.
     * It is static !
 Nothing is easier to cache.
     * It works if it is saved from a server (Ctrl + S on the page and TADA !
-You have really save the client, not just a generated file without any logic)
+You have really save the edu.tsp.asr.asrimbra.client, not just a generated file without any logic)
     * It is easy to create an software from it : it just need to be wrapped in a WebView
     * It is easy to create a mobile application from it : it just need to be wrapped in a WebView (eg : with Cordova)